World-Consistent Data Generation for Vision-and-Language Navigation: Methodology

 where $\mathbf{K}$ denotes the camera intrinsics.
 Next, we conduct the perspective rotation:

 where $\mathbf{R}_{j\rightarrow i}$ represents the rotation matrix that transforms from the perspective $j$ to $i$, while $\mathbf{R}$ denotes the extrinsic rotation matrix.
 Finally, we conduct the rasterization to turn $\mathbf{v}_{\text{sphere}}'$ back into pixel coordinates $\mathbf{v}_{\text{pixel}}'$ located on the guidance image $G^{j\rightarrow i}$.
 Meanwhile, $M^{j\rightarrow i}$ is constructed by applying a binary thresholding operation to $G^{j\rightarrow i}$, setting all pixels with non-zero values in $G^{j \rightarrow i}$ to one in $M^{j \rightarrow i}$ and others to zero.
-To soften the transition regions during generation, We blur the edges of $M^{j\rightarrow i}$ and acquire the blurred mask $\hat{M}^{j\rightarrow i}$.
-In the end, we leverage the ControlNet to conduct image outpainting based on the $G^{j\rightarrow i}$, along with depth information $D^i$, $\hat{M}^{j\rightarrow i}$ and the prompting text that is acquired by captioning $X^i$ with BLIP-2, to generate the output $Y^i$.
-Consider scenarios where multiple images are involved in $S_i$, these neighboring images originate from various directions relative to $X^i$, resulting in a minimal intersection in their overlapping areas with $X^i$.
+To soften the transition regions during generation, we blur the edges of $M^{j\rightarrow i}$ and acquire the blurred mask $\hat{M}^{j\rightarrow i}$.
+In the end, we leverage the ControlNet to conduct image outpainting based on the $G^{j\rightarrow i}$, along with depth information $D^i$, $\hat{M}^{j\rightarrow i}$ to generate the output $Y^i$.
+Here the textual prompts are acquired from GPT-4 \cite{62} to gather the crucial information for $X^i$.
+We prompt the LLM with two questions to extract the coarse-grained layout description and fine-grained object-level information.
+The exact prompts are provided in the supplementary.
+When multiple images are involved in $S_i$, these neighboring images originate from various directions relative to $X^i$, resulting in a minimal intersection in their overlapping areas with $X^i$.
 Therefore, the previously described outpainting paradigm can be extended to multiple images by performing a weighted sum of the guidance images and their corresponding masks.
-Details are presented in the supplementary.
+More details on our method are presented in the supplementary.